elastos/Elastos.ELA.MiscTools/docs/eid/elastos-eid-v0.2.5.md

 # The EID v0.2.5 upgrade[20240918]

 The upgrade mainly includes:
-- up
+- Upgrade to Shanghai version
-- fix bugs
+- Fix bugs
 ## Automatic upgrade steps

 1. Log in to the server